Who is the Mayor?

-What checks and scrutiny are the West of England Mayor subject to?
+What checks and scrutiny are the Regional Mayor subject to?

 The 2016 Devolution Bill requires all combined authorities to set up at least one overview and scrutiny committee.

-WECA scrutiny committee is made up of 11 members from the constituent members of the Combined Authority – Bath and North East Somerset, Bristol City and South Gloucestershire councils.
-The committee has the power to suspend decisions put forward by the West of England Mayor and combined authority cabinet.
+WECA scrutiny committee is made up of members from the constituent members of the Combined Authority – Bath and North East Somerset, Bristol City and South Gloucestershire councils.
+The committee has the power to suspend decisions put forward by the Regional Mayor and combined authority cabinet.

-The scrutiny committee members – listed below – have been selected on a politically-proportionate basis, based on population:
+The scrutiny committee members are selected on a politically-proportionate basis, based on population.

 WECA continues to work closely with North Somerset Council, building on a legacy of successful joint working between the four authorities.
 North Somerset will send along representatives to meetings to comment on items that affect them, but will not be full voting members of the WECA scrutiny committee.

 What is WECA and how is WECA funded?